 - Those interested in relocating to Suffolk or North East Essex

-The service was set up, so it can deal with individual specific queries and give ongoing support.
+The service was set up so it can deal with individual specific queries and give ongoing support.
 It will not just give a list of websites.
-The service is led by Sally White and Tracey Lincoln, GP Support Hub Co-ordinator, and can be access via 01473 350820, email@example.com, or via social media @gp_hub
+The service is led by Sally White and Tracey Lincoln, GP Support Hub Co-ordinator, and can be accessed via 01473 350820, firstname.lastname@example.org, or via social media @gp_hub

 The GP Support Hub can help with the paper work and link you with appraisers which can be of use particularly for GP’s who have been out of work for a period of time.